 Robot Restaurant Location Information

 Reservations by Phone in English: 03-3200-5500

-Nearest Station: 8-minute walk from Shinjuku Station (click on the map for walking directions)
+Nearest Station: 8-minute walk from Shinjuku Station (plan your route at the link and click on the Google Map below for walking directions)

 Did we miss something?
 Send us an email and let us know!